Pandaroses/doubletapp/notes/nea.typ

   + on game start, user sees the starting active tiles
   + user can view current game score
   + in singleplayer, user sees time remaining
+  + in multiplayer, user can see time remaining for current quota, players remaining and current score
+  + user is notified of their position in the multiplayer game
   + user can "submit" their move
     + user can interactively see if the move was valid via a colour interaction which flashes green or red depending on if the move was valid, a valid move is when the two cursors are on two active grid tiles within the grid boundary and they are distinct active tiles
     + on successfull submit, user sees two new tiles become active, which were previously inactive and are not on current cursor location